Intern directly with working legislators!

 Program Expectations

-Students must be prepared to meet professional expectations and deadlines, attend (at times) boring, complicated meetings, respond quickly, creatively problem solve, and go above and beyond requests.
-In return, you will have an unforgettable learning experience, expand your network, and develop in-demand professional skills in preparation for your later career in the political or policy world.
+Students must be prepared to meet professional expectations and deadlines which includes: punctuality, time management, initiative, attend take notes and summarize long, tedious or complex meetings, respond quickly, creatively problem solve, be detail oriented, and make the most of this unique experience, even if it’s boring.
+In return, you will have an unforgettable learning experience, expand your network, and develop in-demand professional skills that will prepare you for a future career in politics, policy or any work environment.

 Skills required in a potential intern